-ROOM 227 at the Manitoba Rehabilitation Hospital - D. A. Stewart Centre will serve as a tuberculosis laboratory for the province.
-Shown in the new laboratory - which has been equipped with CO2 incubator, safety cabinet, autoclave and the like - are technologists Miss Rikka Guttormsson (left), Miss Joyce Geib (senior laboratory technologist, centre) and Mrs. Shirley Robson. - David Portigal Photography.
+Moody, Moore, Duncan, Rattray, Peters, Searle and Christie are the architects for the project which represents the first phase of a proposed construction program to enlarge treatment facilities and patient accommodation at the Manitoba Rehabilitation Hospital - D. A. Stewart Centre. equipped with CO2 incubator, safety cabinet, autoclave and the like - are technologists Miss Rikka Guttormsson (left), Miss Joyce Geib (senior laboratory technologist, centre) and Mrs. Shirley Robson. - David Portigal Photography.